-To tie it all together, JSU currently operates a state-of-the-art metropolitan area network (MAN) that connects every building in which the University does business.
-The University's network consists of a fiber-optic based, gigabit Ethernet main campus backbone, with direct fiber links to three satellite campuses: the Universities Center complex, Jackson Medical Mall, and the JSU Mississippi e-Center.
-Within all buildings, including residence halls, all functional areas (offices, classrooms, labs, dormitory rooms, etc.) are connected to the network using structured wiring and/or wireless technologies.
-Internet access is provided by a 100 mbps connection to the commodity Internet and a 10 gbps connection to the nation-wide high speed academic networks: Internet2 and National Lambda Rail (NLR).
+The Communications Team currently operates a metropolitan area network that connects every building in which the University does business.
+The University's network, depicted in Figure 1, consists of a fiber-optic based, 10 gigabit Ethernet campus backbone, with direct fiber links to three satellite campuses: the University Center complex, Jackson Medical Mall, and the Mississippi e-Center.
+All buildings on the respective campuses are connected via fiber with at least fast Ethernet (1gig) speed.
+Within all buildings, the functional areas (offices, classrooms, labs, dormitory rooms, etc.) are connected to the network using fiber and CAT5 structured wiring.
+In addition, wireless access is provided for 100% of all University premise.
+Internet access is provided via a 2gig connection to the commodity Internet and a 2x10gbps connection to the Internet2.
+The campus research network capacity is 100gbps.